Menu logo

 The following action and progress relating to land use has occurred within the Perth and Kinross area.

-• 36 sites have had feasibility studies undertaken within the Perth & Kinross Council Area for potential restoration with support of the Peatland Action Project (2020-2021 update).
-Of those 36, 20 site projects have been completed, 2 are in the application process, 6 projects have been deferred, 1 refused, and progress on a further 2 has slipped.
-The remaining 5 project applications have been withdrawn,
+- 36 sites have had feasibility studies undertaken within the Perth & Kinross Council Area for potential restoration with support of the Peatland Action Project (2023 update).
+Of those 36, 28 site projects have been completed totalling 1,760.84Ha of degraded peatland” put on the road to recovery.”

 Perth & Kinross Council commissioned research from the James Hutton Institute in mid-2021 to look at the potential contribution, both positive and negative, of land use activities in our rural area.
 The most significant areas include grassland management, tree planning and peatland restoration as follows: